The 5 most common barriers to a website

 and how to recognize and fix them

-In this article, we provide a rough overview of the most common barriers that need to be improved.
+In this article, we give you an overview of the most common barriers that need to be improved.

 But first, why should my website be accessible?